Chic (automobile)

 Chic was an automobile manufactured in the Adelaide suburb of Millswood in the early 1920s.
 The name was a word-play on the name of the designer, Clarence Chick.
 Production numbers were small and only a few cars are known to have survived, including two at the Australian National Motor Museum at Birdwood in the Adelaide Hills.

-Clarence (Clarrie to friends and family) was the son of a Foundry owner in Clarence Park, dealing with Horse & cart needs.
-Against the interest of the family business Clarrie started developing automobiles, his first being converted cart using wheels & suspension from bicycles with a large spring (like a large alarm clock) that had a top speed of 8Mph with distance of 2 miles.
+Clarence (Clarrie to friends and family) was the son of a foundry owner in Clarence Park, dealing with horse & cart needs.
+Against the interest of the family business Clarrie started developing automobiles, his first being a converted cart using wheels & suspension from bicycles with a large spring (like a large alarm clock) that had a top speed of 8 mph with distance of 2 miles.